databrickslabs/access-insights/README.md

-# SLOG
+# Access Insights

-SLOG - Storage Log Assessment
+Access Insights - gather details into readers and writers to external tables from storage logs

 ## Project Description

-SLOG helps customers understand the distribution of their data in Cloud Storage in terms of [Unity Catalog Managed vs External](https://docs.databricks.com/aws/en/data-governance/unity-catalog/#managed-versus-external-tables-and-volumes) to help them find good candidates for migration from External to Managed configuration.
+Access Insights helps customers understand the distribution of their data in Cloud Storage in terms of [Unity Catalog Managed vs External](https://docs.databricks.com/aws/en/data-governance/unity-catalog/#managed-versus-external-tables-and-volumes) to help them find good candidates for migration from External to Managed configuration.
 It explores whether or not External Tables are leveraged by external tools.

 ## Why Migrate